 Strengthening tribal leadership

 Extension's Minnesota Indigenous Leadership Network is working to engage tribal leaders and strengthen partnerships with rural and urban Native American communities in Minnesota.
-As a team of American Indian leadership and civic engagement educators, coordinated by American Indian Liaison Fawn Sampson, we are passionate about upholding and protecting our traditional values, communities, families and each other for future generations.
+As a team of leadership and civic engagement educators, coordinated by American Indian Liaison Fawn Sampson, we are passionate about upholding and protecting our traditional values, communities, families and each other for future generations.

 We recognize that historical trauma is more than about what has happened to us in the past — it's also about what is happening to us now.
 Leadership development is the cornerstone of our future and we are excited to share resources, tools and programs to strengthen our communities.

 In Extension • Across University of Minnesota • Around our communities